 2019 has seen enormous developments in terms of technology in the maritime industry, but 2020 is expected to fasten the adoption of these new and innovative trends to benefit shipowners.
 From smart freight corridors to intelligent port management systems, the time taken for logistics and decision making can be cut down and made efficient due to the technical support and enablement of technology-assisted systems.
 There are also quite a few developments related to autonomous ships which can operate without manual intervention.
 The concept of artificial intelligence systems has been making huge advancements and could potentially revolutionize the shipping industry.

 The international sphere has brought new diversifications in the maritime industry and empowering logistics and ship owners through a lot of developmental scenarios during recent times.
 The regulations like IMO 2020 have been a significant change in the industry but have brought about aspects for ensuring a clean environment for one and all.
 Even with the low bunker fuel price spread between high and very-low sulphur fuels in the current market, it is safe to say that the investments in scrubbers are economically sound.

 Kamelia Cleantech offers bespoke intelligent scrubber systems that are the most compact, lightweight, customisable and cost-effective available in the market.
-If you would like more information about our scrubber technology or would like to request a quotation, please contact us at firstname.lastname@example.org
+If you would like more information about our exhaust gas scrubber and Marine AI technology or would like to request a quotation, please contact us at firstname.lastname@example.org